Between two houses

 What makes these proxy wars particularly devastating is their endless nature.
 Actual wars eventually end with treaties or surrender.
 But parental conflicts can simmer for decades, flaring up at graduations, weddings, even grandchildren's birthdays.

 Healing begins when the child—now often an adult—declares themselves neutral territory.
-It requires the difficult work of setting boundaries, refusing to carry messages, and insisting on being treated as a person rather than a prize.
+It requires the difficult work of setting boundaries, refusing to carry messages, and insisting on being treated as a person rather than a prize in someone else's war.

 The most hopeful outcome is when parents eventually realize they've been fighting over ruins—that in their battle to win, they've damaged what they were fighting for.
-But like actual geopolitical conflicts, these realizations often come too late, after the damage is done.
+But like actual geopolitical conflicts, these realizations often come too late, after the damage is done and the child has already paid the price.

 This essay uses geopolitical analogies to describe family dynamics that many children of divorce will recognize.
 While not all divorced parents engage in these patterns, those who do create lasting emotional consequences.